pul-khanna/Seasons-Multi-Class-Classification-/README.md

 # Seasons-Multi-Class-Classification-

-This is a multi label classifictaion problem.
+This is a multi class classifictaion problem.
 The problem stated is a hypothetical one where an exoplanet with varying seasons has been discovered and a part of the data collected, of fruits growing in different weather conditions has got corrupted.

 The dataset has been provided by Tredence.
 It has 42,748 rows and 14 columns.